 I knew enough about heart disease to realize this was serious.
-Doctors, family and friends would do their part to help, but there was much that only I could do.
+Doctors, family, and friends would do their part to help, but there was much that only I could do.
 I reduced my stress, changed my diet, brought my life into a healthier balance.
 I altered my priorities and my definition of success.
 As the Hebrew Bible says, I “chose life.”

-Eventually, my cardiologist said I had to make another set of choices: “You can keep doing what you’re doing and shorten your life or resign from your position and maybe live longer.”
+Then my cardiologist said I had to make another set of choices: “You can keep doing what you’re doing and shorten your life or resign from your position and maybe live longer.”
 If the heart diagnosis had turned my life direction 90 degrees, this news turned my life upside down.

 Through it all, I am grateful for life.
 For husband, family, and friends who love me.
 For gardens and mountains, good food and books.
 For faith and communities of faith.
-For ways to use my experience, gifts, time and energy for good in the world and in common life.
+For ways to use my experience, gifts, time, and energy for good in the world and in common life.